Salvatore Esposito (footballer, born 2000): International career

 On 16 January 2019, Esposito debuted for the Italy U19 in a friendly against Spain and scored a goal in a 3–0 victory.

 Esposito was selected in the Italian senior squad that ranged from the 2022 Finalissima against Argentina until the second leg of 2022–23 UEFA Nations League group stage match against Germany.
 He debuted against England in the latter tournament on 11 June 2022.

 Personal life

-He is the older brother of strikers Sebastiano Esposito and Francesco Pio Esposito.
+He is the older brother of strikers Sebastiano Esposito and Pio Esposito.